Cindy Jebb

 Cindy R. Jebb (born Cindy Glazier) is a retired United States Army brigadier general whose final post was as the 14th dean of the United States Military Academy (West Point).

 Education

 Jebb first attended West Point in 1978 and graduated in 1982 with a Bachelor of Science degree.
-She earned a MA in political science from Duke University in 1992 and a Ph.D. in political science in 1997.
-She earned a MA in national security and strategic studies from the Naval War College in 2000.
+She earned an MA in political science from Duke University in 1992 and a Ph.D. in political science in 1997.
+She earned an MA in national security and strategic studies from the Naval War College in 2000.

 Military career

-In 1982, Jebb and was commissioned as a military intelligence officer in West Point's Department of Social Sciences and went on to work in the National Security Agency (NSA).
+In 1982, Jebb was commissioned as a military intelligence officer in West Point's Department of Social Sciences and went on to work in the National Security Agency (NSA).

 While in the NSA, she was part of the senior faculty as deputy commander of the 704th Military Intelligence Brigade.
 During 2000–2001, she was U.S. Military Academy Fellow Naval War College, teaching strategy and force planning.
 During 2006–2007, she was also a visiting fellow at the Pell Center.